 The following article is a guest contribution by Benjamin Haynes, Esq.
 Haynes is a former Division 1 Basketball Player at Oral Roberts University and currently practices law in the State of Florida.

 Last week, the Champions Classic featured four of the premier college basketball programs in the country, specifically the teams were Duke, Kentucky, Kansas, and Michigan State.
 While Michigan State topped Kentucky and Kansas beat Duke, the true entertainment of the evening was watching three freshmen in Andrew Wiggins, Julius Randle, and Jabari Parker.
 Not only are these three players the top three freshman players in the country, but they are arguably the top three players in college basketball.
+Anyone who is an avid follower of basketball will have noticed this.
+With players like these, making your predictions as to who will win on your tournament brackets may never have been so easy.

 There were 68 NBA scouts in attendance to watch both games last week.
 This has never occurred for a November regular season college basketball game.
 Specifically, these scouts, and former players, were in attendance to watch the talented freshmen, and the three superstars did not disappoint.
 Julius Randle scored 27 points and tallied 13 rebounds, Jabari Parker scored 27 points and grabbed 9 rebounds, and Andrew Wiggins scored 22 points with 8 rebounds.
 Twitter was buzzing all night about the magnificence of these three freshmen.
 In fact, LeBron James tweeted, “GM’s wish draft was tomorrow.”